 Trauma changes the way we perceive and experience the world and can have a lasting effect on the brain, affecting the behavior of people who did not previously have a mental health condition or even a predisposition to mental health issues.
 For trauma survivors, after a disturbing or distressing event is over, the brain continues to react to the original stressor, keeping them in a constant state of hypervigilance.
 It is as if the mind is a soldier prepared for battle, on high alert, ready to face an enemy even though the war is over.

 This scenario brings many symptoms that are not easy to handle.
-We might notice them or we might not.
+We might notice them, or we might not.
 The truth is that they can be there without us having the ability to relate them to what we are feeling inside, what we have in our minds, and the experiences we have dealt with.
 The symptoms of trauma can include:

-Carrying trauma can impact our ability to trust others, and therefore our ability to build and maintain healthy relationships, including preventing us from having a fulfilling intimate relationship.
-While we live in the past, our memories will continue to drive behaviors that sabotage our life and hold back our personal freedom and the life we deserve.
+Carrying trauma can impact our ability to trust others, and therefore our ability to build and maintain healthy relationships, including preventing us from fulfilling intimate relationships.
+While we live in the past, our memories will continue to drive behaviors that sabotage our life and hold back our freedom and the life we deserve.

-The good news is that the brain can be re-wired to effectively heal from trauma.
-This malleability of the brain is called neuroplasticity, which is the ability to grow and create new healthy pathways and replace the maladaptive patterns keeping the mind in a trauma response.
+However, the good news is that the brain can be re-wired to effectively heal from trauma.
+This malleability of the brain is called neuroplasticity.
+Thus, it is the ability to grow and create new healthy pathways and replace the maladaptive patterns keeping the mind in a trauma response.
 With the right treatment and support, you can:

 When you heal from past trauma, your relationships will improve, first with yourself as you restore trust and build self-confidence, and also with the people you care about.
 You will feel more inspired and engaged in life, ultimately living life with greater creativity, joy, meaning, and purpose.